Board of Education

 Board Reports

-The following are highlights of the discussion and action from the regular board meeting on November 14, 2024.
-For a more detailed account of the meeting, please access the meeting agenda in BoardDocs.
+The following are highlights of the discussion and action from the regular board meeting on December 11, 2025.
+For a more detailed account of the meeting, please access the meeting agenda in Diligent.

 To view the live stream of the Board Meeting, please visit the "Live" page of our YouTube Channel.